Deep dive

 • Legal processing time: Monitor the average time required to complete critical legal processes, such as contract reviews or compliance checks.
 Reduced processing times signify more efficient operations, leading to enhanced productivity and quicker execution of business agreements.

-Maintaining high levels of satisfaction among internal clients bolsters the legal team’s reputation as a valuable, accessible, and responsive partner.
+Maintaining high satisfaction levels among internal clients bolsters the legal team’s reputation as a valuable, accessible, and responsive partner.
 Consider these metrics:

 • Internal client satisfaction score: This is a rating provided by internal clients on the legal team’s service quality.
 High satisfaction scores indicate your team’s effectiveness in meeting internal client needs and expectations.